SWIMMING POOL ACCIDENTS

 A mother places her child in a flotation device without an approved device, and the child sustains an injury that nearly drowns him.

-What to do after an accident or drowning incident?
+What do you do after an accident or drowning incident?

 If you have been involved in a swimming pool accident or are drowning in a swimming pool, you should contact a swimming pool accident attorney or drowning attorney immediately.

-The laws and rules governing drownings and accidents in swimming pools are extremely complicated.
+The laws and rules governing drownings and accidents in swimming pools are incredibly complicated.

-An experienced drowning attorney will be able to help you determine who is responsible for your injuries, as well as what compensation you may be entitled to for your injuries.
+An experienced drowning attorney can help you determine who is responsible for your injuries and what compensation you may be entitled to.

 Consult a swimming pool accident attorney.